pmilet/domainevents/README.md

 ### 4. Respond to specific domain events from your business logic by subscribing to them

-To subscribe to specific domain events we should inherit from the IHandleDomainEvents<T> interface and subscribe to the dispatcher instance (normally in the constructor).
+The easiest way to subscribe to a specific domain event is by inheriting from the HandleDomainEventsBase<T> class.
+This way the subscription is done automatically, you just have to override the HandleEvent method as shown:

 ```cs
     public class Outcome : HandleDomainEventsBase<MatchEnded>